 Natural Remedies for Constipation

-Which is why having a variety of home remedies for constipation can cover your bases.
-I’d also like to say that having gone through this with my own kiddo, I’ve found that a key is staying relaxed as the parent.
-Know that this can take some time to improve, that bouts of constipation in kids is normal, and that it will likely resolve.
+That is why it’s nice to have variety of home remedies for constipation to cover your bases.
+I’d also like to say that having gone through this with my own kiddo, I’ve found that it’s key to stay relaxed as the parent.
+Know that this can take some time to improve, that bouts of constipation in kids are normal, and that it will likely resolve.

 How do I know if my toddler is pooping enough?

-TIP: According to the American Academy of Pediatrics, the important factors to know if you have a constipated toddler are whether stools are hard, dry, and difficult to pass.
-Not the frequency of bowel movements.
+According to the American Academy of Pediatrics, the important factors to know if you have a constipated toddler are less related to frequency and more about whether stools are hard, dry, and difficult to pass.

 How do I know if my toddler’s constipation is serious?